OGStudio/openscenegraph-cross-platform-examples/02.TextureImage/README.md

 ### iOS

-To use `Image I/O` on iOS, you need to link your application with `ImageIO.framework`.

-TODO Verify
+OpenSceneGraph should have detected and built `Image I/O` plugin.
+So you should have no problems.

 <a name="android"/>